Korivash/Korivash/README.md

 ### 🔥🔥 Welcome 🔥🔥

-✔️ My Name is Korivash and i am a small time self taught developer, Most my projects are FiveM Related but i have expanded into discord bots and more, i am always willing to learn to new things or hunt down bugs, you can contact me on discord for a fast response if needed @ Korivash#0001
+✔️ My Name is Korivash and i am a small time self taught developer, I also do video editing on the side and upload them to my youtube channel. other then that most my projects are FiveM Related but i have expanded into discord bots and more, i am always willing to learn to new things or hunt down bugs, you can contact me on discord for a fast response if needed @ Korivash#0001